mmazzarolo/tap-the-number/README.md

 using a while-loop.
 I'm aware that this function [can be optimized in many different ways](http://jsfiddle.net/fZtdt/13/), and that it can break if the device has a weird width / height ratio, but considering that:
-1. I'm targeting only iOS (>= iPhone 5);
+- I'm targeting only iOS (>= iPhone 5);
-2. The maxmum number of tiles on the board is 6;
+- The maximum number of tiles on the board is 6;
-3. The tile size is 28% of the device width;
+- The tile size is 28% of the device width;

-...I decided to opt for this solution for the sake of semplicity (and for keeping the code readable, but feel free to correct me if it seems too unreasonable).
+...I decided to opt for this solution for the sake of simplicity (and for keeping the code readable, but feel free to correct me if it seems too unreasonable).

-One last thing, keep in mind that the React-Native `<Text />` component does not scale the text based on the device size.
+Oh!
+One last thing: keep in mind that the React-Native `<Text />` component does not scale the text based on the device size.
-This is one of the reasons I always use a custom wrapper over the build in `<Text />` component, so that I can change its default behaviour / font / color easily.
+This is one of the reasons I always use a custom wrapper over the built-in `<Text />` component, so that I can change its default behaviour/font/color easily.
 To get the scaled font size you should do the following:
 ```javascript
 const scaledFontSize = Math.round(fontSize * metrics.DEVICE_WIDTH / 375);